 Office of Student Affairs, Unger Lounge

 The Peabody Institute of the Johns Hopkins University values diversity and inclusion.
 We are committed to a climate of mutual respect and civility among members of our community.
 Peabody recognizes that disability is an aspect of diversity that adds richness to our community.
 To this end, Disability Resources in the Student Affairs Office collaborates with students, faculty, and staff to create learning environments that are usable, equitable, inclusive and welcoming.
 However, there may be times when there are aspects of the instruction or design of courses that result in barriers to inclusion or to accurate assessment of achievement.
-Students with disabilities who anticipate barriers to full participation in courses and/or campus activities are encouraged to contact Debra R. Gould, Case Manager, in the Student Affairs Office.
+Students with disabilities who anticipate barriers to full participation in courses and/or campus activities are encouraged to contact Debra R. Gould, Interim Director/Case Manager, in the Student Affairs Office.

 Questions about disability resources and requests for accommodations at the Peabody Conservatory should be directed to the Student Affairs Office.